TBMCPlugins/Chroma-Chat/README.md

 #### Paying respects (F)
 If a player dies, sometimes the plugin will tell everyone "Press F to pay respects.".
 After a few seconds, a message will tell everyone how many people paid their respects.

-If you hover over a player's name in chat, you can see how much respect they gained this way.
+If you hover over a player's name in chat, you can see how much respect they gained this way, divided by the number of eligible deaths.

+#### Copy messages
+To copy a message from chat, click the channel identifier (for example: [g] or [TC]) at the beginning of the message.

+#### Tableflipping (/tableflip and /unflip)
+The idea of this command came from Discord.

+Examples:

+    /tableflip - (╯°□°）╯︵ ┻━┻
+    /tableflip test - test(╯°□°）╯︵ ┻━┻
+    /unflip - ┬─┬ ノ( ゜-゜ノ)
+    /unflip test - test┬─┬ ノ( ゜-゜ノ)

+#### Chat only (/chatonly)
+You can use this mode to protect yourself if you connect from a chat-only client.
+This will make you invincible, but unable to move, teleport or interact with the world in any way.

+#### Rainbow chat (/u c)
+Rainbow/Presser colors.

 ### Admins
 Type /u admin for a list of the commands.